cxz66666/ugrsical/README_en.md

   ~~~

-- use `./ugrsicalsrv` and open `host::port` to use!
+- use `./zjuicalsrv` and open `host::port` to use!

 ### More configs

 - we provide three config file under /configs: `upfile.json`, `config.json`, `server.json`
-- `upfile.json` is used for ugrsical to get username and password from file
+- `upfile.json` is used for zjuical to get username and password from file
-- `config.json` is used for ugrsical and ugrsicalsrv to get generated config, which is highly recommended not to modify, but if you are not satisfied with the generated config, you can modify it with follow rules:
+- `config.json` is used for zjuical and zjuicalsrv to get generated config, which is highly recommended not to modify, but if you are not satisfied with the generated config, you can modify it with follow rules:
   ~~~js
   {
   "lastUpdated": 20220913, //just a flag